Customizing Emails and Landing Pages

 13) Red Flag: Platinum and Diamond customers can use our Red Flag (Social Engineering Indicators) button to add a hint to the user who clicks a link on this phishing email as to why the user should have been alerted this email was potentially dangerous.
-For more details on how to add red flags, and recommend practices, click here to view our SEI Product Manual.
+For more details on how to add red flags, and recommended practices, click here to view our SEI Product Manual.

 14) Body: ln the body of your phishing template, add any text that you'd like.
 There are simple text formatting options you can use to customize the appearance of your template.
 You can easily add tables, lines, and more by using the buttons available in the WYSIWYG.

-15) Choose a Landing Page: This is the page your users will be redirected to when they click on your phishing link.
+15) Choose a Landing Page: This is the page your users will be redirected to if they click on your phishing link.
 You can choose from our system landing pages or your own custom landing pages.

 16) Choose a Landing Domain: This is what the user will see in the address bar when they reach your landing page.
 These are all domains that we own.
 Changing the landing domain can be especially helpful if you are also using one of our “phishing for sensitive information” landing pages (such as the Outlook, Gmail, or Office 365 pages).
 We have domains that can appear “safer” and make the user feel more comfortable about entering their username, password, or any other information the page is requesting.

 17) Difficulty Rating: You can assign a difficulty rating to your custom phishing email templates to indicate at a glance how difficult that particular phishing email will be for your users to identify.